wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ## Implemented utilities and subroutines

-### Important notes:
+### Very Important notes:

+- **Virtual mode** is designed to automatically trying out recipes without overwriting the actual plot.
+When **entering** virtual mode a virtual plot and an instruction list is saved and initialized by **the current plot**, and all functions will add instruction to this virtual plot.
+The function to enter virtual mode is `setVirtual()` and the function to exit virtual mode is `unsetVirtual()`.
+  - The function to enter virtual mode will also save the current recipe items to `VirtualRecipeItems` and the current plot to `VirtualPlot`, so it is also used to **reset** the virtual mode.
+- All functions **return the instruction or instruction list** they added(or virtually added in virtual mode).
+You can use them to make some calculations.
+  - Only exception is `stirToTarget`.
+It returns an object, with field `instruction` returning the instruction added and the field `distance` returning the optimal distance to the target.
-- Without exceptions, directions are based on north and use radian input and output, clockwise(sun salt direction) being positive, anticlockwise(moon salt direction) being negative.
+- Without exceptions, directions are **based on north** and use **radian** input and output, clockwise(sun salt direction) being positive, anticlockwise(moon salt direction) being negative.
-  - `derotateToAngle()` uses degree input, this is because `.angle` of points is in degrees.
+  - The only exceptions are `derotateToAngle()` and `pourUntilAngle()`.They use **degree** input, this is because `.angle` of points is in degrees.
-- For the full details of the usages, see the JSDoc of functions.
+- For the full details of the usages, see the JS Documentation of the functions in the main script.

 ### logged instruction